Gahan12/MAD_Practical2_Project/README.md

 # MAD_Practical2_Project
-This is basic app of tic-tac-toe
+This is basic app of tic-tac-toe.